Race walking: 50 km

 The women's 50 km walk is a new event, having been controversially added to the World Athletics Championships for the first time in 2017.

+During the World Athletics Council meeting held at Monaco on 3-4 December 2024, World Athletics announced that 20 kilometres race walk would be replaced by half marathon race walk while 35 kilometres race walk (had replaced 50 kilometres race walk in 2021) would be replaced by marathon race walk, both being effective since 1 January 2026.

 In popular culture

 Despite being one of the original disciplines of modern athletics, racewalking is sometimes derided as a contrived or "artificial" sport.
 In 1992, noted sportscaster and longtime Olympic commentator Bob Costas compared it to "a contest to see who can whisper the loudest".

 In Malcolm in the Middle season 4 episode "Malcolm Holds His Tongue", Hal gets into the sport and exposes his local park rival as "nothing but a common jogger" by proving that both of his feet leave the ground once every fourth step.

 In the 1966 film Walk, Don't Run, Jim Hutton plays a racewalker competing in the Tokyo Olympics.
 Cary Grant and Samantha Eggar co-star.

 Irish Olympian John Kelly appears briefly as a racewalker in the 1968 musical film Star!, starring Julie Andrews and Richard Crenna.

 In the 2021 film Queenpins, actress Kristen Bell plays a three-time gold medal Olympic racewalker and extreme couponer.

 In a local Seattle sketch comedy series Almost Live!, Bill Nye played "Speed Walker", a superhero who fights crime while adhering to the standards of competitive speed-walking.

 The 2025 comedy film Racewalkers centres on a washed-up former baseball player who begins to train as a race walker.